AlexYegupov/vite-ssr-demo/demos/f--cloudflare--rr-hono/docs/specification.md

 ## Overview

-React Router demo application showcasing client-side routing with multiple pages and navigation.
+React Router demo application showcasing client-side routing with multiple pages and global tab navigation.
 Built with React Router 7, deployed on Cloudflare Workers with SSR support.
-Includes static site generation capability for pre-rendering pages as static HTML files.
+Features a persistent navigation bar with tabs that appears on all pages for seamless navigation between sections.

 ## Entities